 Australian mineral water renaissance

 The 1970s marked the beginning of a new wave of popularity for bottled water.
 An article in the Australian Women’s Weekly in 1979 remarked on a 50 per cent increase in the consumption of mineral water over the previous three years.

 Among the brands available at that time were Zetz Spa and Taurina, a brand drawing its water from the Helidon district and launched in 1975 by an Italian builder named Carlo Zaccariotto.
 The Hepburn/Daylesford area was also producing the Hepburn Spa, Deep Spring and Bisleri brands.
 The article also flagged the anticipated Australian launch of imported Perrier by Amatil.
 “It could be the start of a new growth industry,” the Weekly said.

 And so it proved.
-It wasn’t long before the big multi-nationals saw the potential of the bottled water market.
-By 1982 Amatil (formerly British Tobacco and now Coca Cola Amatil) had acquired the Taurina Spa brand and launched Mount Franklin, from the Helpburn area.
+It wasn’t long before the big multinationals saw the potential of the bottled water market.
+By 1982 Amatil (formerly British Tobacco and now Coca-Cola Europacific Partners) had acquired the Taurina Spa brand and launched Mount Franklin, from the Hepburn area.
 In 1986, the company acquired Deep Spring and Bisleri from Beecham.

 The bottled water market – both sparkling and still – continued to expand.
 By 2008, it had a more than 10 per cent share of the non-alcoholic beverage market.
 By 2018 it was worth over $700 million despite blind testing showing that most people could not tell the difference between bottled and tap water.